-EFFECTIVE AND NOTICE DATES Effective dates are provided in each LCD, and are based on the date of service (unless otherwise noted in the LCD).
-Medicare contractors are required to offer a 45-day notice period for LCDs; the date the LCD is posted to the Web site is considered the notice date.
+EFFECTIVE AND NOTICE DATES

+Effective dates are provided in each LCD, and are based on the date services are furnished unless otherwise noted in the LCD.
+Medicare contractors are required to offer a 45-day notice period for LCDs; the date the LCD is posted to the provider education Web site is considered the notice date.